grafana/agent/docs/rfcs/0001-designing-in-the-open.md

 `0000-template.md` contains a template to use for writing proposals that conforms to these rules.

 The remainder of the proposal may be formatted however the author wishes.
+Some example sections in the RFC may be:

+* Summary: What is the background that lead to this proposal?
+* Goals: What are the main goals of the proposal?
+* Non-Goals: What _aren't_ the main goals of the proposal?
+* Proposal: What is the proposal?
+* Pros: What are the upsides to this proposal?
+* Cons: What are the downsides to this proposal?
+* Considered Alternatives: Why is this proposal the best path forward?
+What were the alternatives?
+* Open Questions: What questions still need to be answered?
+* Prior Art: What was this proposal based on, if anything?

 #### RFC Review